Up to 50% off sofas & mattresses — limited‑time deals.

 Limitations

-This sofa is happiest when you lounge; if you’re mostly upright, it can feel like you’re always adjusting to stay “in position.”
-The low profile and deep footprint can also overwhelm smaller rooms and make traffic flow feel tight.
-Finally, plush, feather-blend comfort typically rewards owners who don’t mind a simple maintenance rhythm—fluffing, rotating, and keeping up with routine vacuuming and quick spill response.
+This sofa is happiest when you lounge.
+If you mostly sit upright, it can feel like you are always adjusting to stay in position.
+The low profile and deep footprint can also overwhelm smaller rooms and make traffic flow feel tighter than expected.
+Finally, the plush, feather-blend comfort is best for owners who do not mind a basic upkeep routine of fluffing, rotating, vacuuming, and dealing with spills quickly.

 Crate & Barrel Lounge Deep 93" Sofa Vs. Alternatives